langens-jonathan/ReactiveMailServiceExample/BLOG_PART2.md

  "type":"mails"
  }}
  ```
- If all went well then the person whose email address you filled in in the from field will have gotten a mail from you.
+ If all went well then the person whose email address you filled in in the to field will have gotten a mail from you.